-The project meets the requirements in Principle 3 of the Revised Reserve Policy as a onetime, extraordinary capital project based upon its size and its scope.
+The project meets the requirements in Principle 3 of the Revised Reserve Policy as a onetime project for capital improvements based upon its size and its scope.

 The recurring costs of maintenance and operation of the Madrid IT Platform will in the medium to long term replace the recurring cost of the current Madrid IT System.
 The costs will be included in successive Program and Budget proposals as part of the regular budget.